-- 2. Locate buildings of smaller mass within the field of the block between major buildings and parking structures.
+- Locate buildings of smaller mass within the field of the block between major buildings and parking structures.
 Locate buildings of greatest mass along arterials, within the interior of the block, and stepped back from the street. - Relate building massing both to frame and reinforce view corridors and to establish gateways.
 Design forms for each block that create a coherent mass which presents the area as unified when viewed from a distance. - 4.
 Maintain an adequate provision of light, air, and views at the street.
 Consider the relationship of building heights at the block to the impact - of solar access at the street.
 Consider daylight factors and access to light for businesses and stores located at or near the ground level. - Organize buildings to control the impact of shadows both on the other buildings and on the street, as well as to mitigate against the impact of wind currents and downdrafts. - 6.
 Buildings may be defined in terms of their height:

-- A low-rise building is any building less than 35'-0" in height, measured above the grade plane. - A mid-rise building is any building between 35'-0" 75'-0" in height, and measured above grade plane.
+- A low-rise building is any building less than 35'-0" in height, measured above the grade plane. - A mid-rise building is any building between 35'-0" and 75'-0" in height, measured above grade plane.
 Parking structures may be mid-rise buildings, and it is recommended that they contain retail uses at the ground floor level to encourage and maintain pedestrian activity.

-View to Existing Dollar Tree HQ Building from East Parking Lot considered for the increasing heights of the building to allow additional daylight to reach the street.
+A high-rise building is any building greater than 75'-0" in height, measured above the grade plane.
+No part of the building or any approved vertical attachment should exceed the height limits established for air navigation safety.
+Building setbacks may be considered the for increasing heights of the building to allow additional daylight to reach the street.
 Parking structures may be incorporated into high-rise building structures both as a means of conjoining and vertical parking development and as a means of visually screening parking structures and incorporating them into the streetscape.
 As much as possible, retail uses should be maintained at grade.